 Author’s Note: In 2009, I had the privilege of participating in an Authentic Leadership Development program with Nick Craig during which we reflected on our life experiences as a vehicle to clarify our values, unique strengths, and purpose as leaders.
 It was an incredible learning experience for me—and the moment when I really understood that self-awareness is a team sport (boy did I have a great small group).
 I also had the opportunity to coach MBA students for a year at the Harvard Business School in the Authentic Leadership Development elective under the leadership of Scott Snook and then Amy Edmondson, which further reinforced for me how valuable this work is.
 The elective followed the concept laid out so nicely by Nick Craig, Bill George, and Scott Snook in The Discover Your True North Field Book (2015).
 I cannot imagine being the leader I am becoming today without having had those experiences, and I highly recommend every leader create the space and focus to do something similar.

-Some More Resources: Nick Craig’s Core Leadership Institute and his new book, Leading From Purpose, which is magnificent.
+Some More Resources: Nick Craig’s Core Leadership Institute and his book, Leading From Purpose.
 Nick Craig and Scott Snook’s HBR Article, “From Purpose to Impact.”
-And, of course, Bill George’s Discover Your True North.
+And Bill George’s Discover Your True North.